jnapper7/acp-sdk/docs/building.md

   * `make generate_acp_async_client`

-Note that the make targets add a SPDX header and update the package imports to match the files as they should appear in the `acp_sdk/acp_vXX` subpackages.
+Note that the make targets add a SPDX header and update the package imports to match the files as they should appear in the `agntcy_acp/acp_vXX` subpackages.
 Please check the Makefile for questions on how this is done.

-To update the `acp_sdk` package by copying the relevant files, use:
+To update the `agntcy_acp` package by copying the relevant files, use:
 `make update_python_subpackage`

 ## Updating the client package on a new ACP specification release